awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 Stream manager is enabled if your deployed function definition version includes the system `GGStreamManager` Lambda function\.
 To check, do the following;

 1. <a name="get-group-id-latestversion"></a>Get the IDs of the target Greengrass group and group version\.
-In this procedure, we assume this is the latest group and group version\.
-The following command returns the most recently created group\.
+This procedure assumes that this is the latest group and group version\.
+The following query returns the most recently created group\.

    ```
    aws greengrass list-groups --query "reverse(sort_by(Groups, &CreationTimestamp))[0]"